1. Education

-Any organized effort to simplify the system of English orthography.
+The term spelling reform refers to any organized effort to simplify the system of English orthography.

-Over the years, organizations such as the Spelling Society have encouraged efforts to reform or "modernize" the conventions of English spelling, generally without success.
+Over the years, organizations such as the English Spelling Society have encouraged efforts to reform or "modernize" the conventions of English spelling, generally without success.

-Examples and Observations:
+Examples and Observations

 • "[Noah] Webster proposed the removal of all silent letters and regularization of certain other common sounds.
 So, give would be giv, built would be bilt, speak would be speek, and key would be kee.
 Though these suggestions obviously didn't take hold, many of Webster's American English spellings did: colour - color, honour - honor, defence - defense, draught - draft, and plough - plow, to name a few."